BaisycCoin/bsycInstall/scripts/ansible/Readme.md

 * ansible.cfg is the configuration file for ansible
 * bsyc_mn.yml is our playbook
 * hosts contains a definition of the hosts where BSYC masternodes are to be deployed
-* templates directory contains a template for ips.conf
+* templates directory contains a template for baisyccoin.conf
 * files contains ipsd and ips-cli executables files

 ### Instructions